anonymous4mypaper/Irony-based-adversarial-attack/README.md

-# Must-read Papers on Textual Adversarial Attack and Defense (TAAD)

-Code and data of the paper "IAE: Irony-based Adversarial Examples for Sentiment Analysis Systems".
+# Code and data of the paper "IAE: Irony-based Adversarial Examples for Sentiment Analysis Systems".

 ## Requirements